 Know The Difference Between Tax Invoices And Bill Of Supply- Nature And Area Of Use

-The tax invoice is basically the invoice or the bill of sale issued by a seller to a buyer.
+TAX INVOICEThe tax invoice is basically the invoice or the bill of sale issued by a seller to a buyer.
 Trades or businesses registered in the records of GST should issue a tax invoice for every sale.

+BILL OF SUPPLYThe major difference between the tax invoice and bill of supply is that the tax amount is not printed on the bill of supply, which means tax is not charged on the bill of supply.
+If you are selling goods or services which are exempted from any kind of taxes you must issue the bill of supply to the buyer.
+Businesses registered under composition scheme (scheme under GST for small taxpayers whose annual income is less than 1 Crore and pay GST at the fixed rate of annual turnover) should use this form.
 Under the 'composition scheme' seller pays fixed GST on a quarterly basis and doesn't collect GST from the buyers and therefore does not fill the tax invoice.
 For example, a business unit under a composition scheme is paying a 3% sales tax on overall income instead of stressing on the exact GST tax slab for each product they manufacture.

 For composition dealers it is necessary to include in the bill:

-Name of the seller, address and GST identification number
+- Name of the seller, address and GST identification number

-Date of which the supply was issued
+- Date of which the supply was issued

-Name and address of the buyer.
+- Name and address of the buyer.

-Serial number based on the tax year
+- Serial number based on the tax year

-HSN code and SAC code of the sold commodity
+- HSN code and SAC code of the sold commodity

-Value or amount of the supply.
+- Value or amount of the supply.

-Owner’s or representative’s signature.
+- Owner’s or representative’s signature.